databricks / sjsonnet 0.5.6

 "", // initial working directory

-// import callback: receives a base directory and the imported path string,
+// resolver callback: receives a base directory and the imported path string,

-// loader callback: receives the tuple from the import callback and returns the file contents
+// loader callback: receives the full path and returns the file contents

 )